gauravsewatkar/Blogging-site-Django/README.md

-# To Run this project follow th following instructions :
+# To Run this project follow the following instructions :

 ### **Note** : Python 3.8 is needed to run this project